arzwa/MultilocusIsland/docs/draft-hapdip2.md

 coefficients vary across loci.
-The extent of adaptive differentiation that can be maintained in the polygenic regime was shown to be rather strongly affected by the variance of selective effects in the barrier, but much less so by variation in dominance coefficients when the latter are independent of the former.
+The extent of adaptive differentiation that can be maintained in the polygenic regime was shown to be rather strongly affected by the variance of selective effects in the barrier (@fig:gammas), but much less so by variation in dominance coefficients when the latter are independent of the former (@fig:betas).
-When migration is not too strong, heterogeneity in selection coefficients is likely to weaken the barrier to gene flow generated by local adaptation. relative to a homogeneous barrier with the same average selection intensity per locus.
+When migration is not too strong, heterogeneity in selection coefficients is likely to weaken the barrier to gene flow generated by local adaptation relative to a homogeneous barrier with the same average selection intensity per locus (@fig:gammas).

-We have further shown that correlations between selection and dominance coefficients can have a rather strong influence on the realized genetic architecture of local adaptation at migration-selection balance.
+We find that for low levels of reproductive isolation, as determined by the gff (recall that $\RI = 1-g$, where $g$ is, in turn, determined jointly by dominance, drift, LD and the extent of differentiation, but can be measured experimentally), the realized genetic architecture of local adaptation at migration-selection balance may differ more strongly from the potential genetic architecture than when RI is large.
+Similarly, when gene flow is strong, the realized architecture may differ more strongly from the potential architecture, both shifting the distribution of selection and dominance coefficients.
+Depending on the correlation between dominance and selective effect in the potential barrier, recessives may be over- or underrepresented at migration-selection balance.
+Importantly, the maintenance of polygenic migration-selection equilibrium itself *generates* correlations between selection and dominance coefficients.
+Correlations between selection and dominance coefficients are often discussed in the context of adaptation, with different factors influencing the relationship between the homozygous effect and dominance deviation in the DFE of new mutations [@manna2011; @agrawal2011], the DFE of the standing genetic variation [@orr2001; @zhang2004], and the DFE of variants fixed during adaptation [@orr2010].
+We show that migration-selection balance may be another source of $s$-$h$
+correlation: especially when RI is low and gene flow rather strong, recessive alleles that are divergently maintained at equilibrium tend to be more strongly selected than dominant alleles, even when no such correlation exists *a priori* ([@fig:dfecomp; @fig:dfe1]).

+Our findings concerning heterogeneous genetic architectures bear relevance to the inference of barriers to gene flow from genomic data.
+Recent approaches to quantify gene flow in pairs of diverging populations based on neutral variation have accounted for heterogeneity in barrier effects by assuming a demographic model in which the migration rate $m$ (interpreted as
+$m_e$) varies along the genome.
+@roux2013 [see also @roux2014; @fraisse2021] assume a model in which each locus is associated with a locus-specific $m_e$ distributed according to some genome-wide parametric family, and they conduct inference of the shape of this distribution in their ABC approach, whereas @laetsch2022 conduct (approximate) maximum likelihood inference of $m_e$ in windows along the genome, providing a model-based alternative to the popular $F_{\mathrm{ST}}$-based genome scans.
+Both approaches do not explicitly model aspects of the underlying genetic architecture of divergent selection that is assumed to cause variation in introgression probabilities across the genome.
+So far, the only approach which has attempted to do so is the one proposed by
+@aeschbacher2017, where the authors combined information about local recombination rates together with deterministic population genetics theory [@aeschbacher2014] to obtain predictions of $m_e$ across the genome.
+They assume a set of unobserved selected loci with a fixed selection coefficient and no dominance to occur with a constant density across the genome, and infer the selection density per unit of map length (together with the migration rate) through its effect on observable neutral differentiation.
+We wonder, naturally, whether a similar inferential approach, but one allowing for drift and heterogeneous barrier architectures in the calculation of local
+$m_e$ across the genome, could allow for more detailed inferences about the genetic architecture of local adaptation.

+## Limitations of the model

 Throughout, we have ignored physical linkage of the loci under selection.
+When recombination is strong relative to selection (i.e. linkage is weak), the same separation of time scales applies, and the above theory should work with minor modifications.
-Accounting for (tight) linkage using an approach like ours, based on plugging in a suitable effective migration rate in single locus theory, is likely not straightforward.
+However, accounting for tight linkage using an approach like ours, based on plugging in a suitable effective migration rate in single locus theory, is likely not straightforward.
-Associations between tightly linked loci will be broken up by recombination at rates comparable to or slower than their elimination by selection, so that it renders the separation of time scales argument on which the approach is based inappropriate.
+Associations between tightly linked loci will be broken up by recombination at rates comparable to or slower than their elimination by selection, rendering the separation of time scales argument inappropriate.
 Having a theory that can take into account tight linkage is however crucial to understand the transition from so-called divergence hitchhiking, where some physical linkage is required for divergent selection to generate an appreciable barrier effect, to genome hitchhiking, where genome-wide LD leads to a relatively strong barrier everywhere across the genome [@feder2012].

-We have assumed that fitness is determined multiplicatively across loci and that the population is subject to directional selection, considering a history where a rapid polygenic selection response has driven allele frequencies at $L$ loci up near fixation.
+Secondly, we have assumed that fitness is determined multiplicatively across loci and that the population is subject to directional selection, considering a history where a rapid polygenic selection response has driven allele frequencies at $L$ loci up near fixation.
 Thus, we effectively assume that the locally adapted population is not yet close to a fitness optimum, so that we can ignore stabilizing selection.
-When there is abundant standing variation, a polygenic selection response may however only involve subtle changes in allele frequencies [@hayward2022], and there may be considerable genetic redundancy [@yeaman2015], leading to a scenario that is quite different from the one assumed in this paper.
+However, when there is abundant standing variation, a polygenic selection response may initially only involve subtle changes in allele frequencies [@sella2019; @hayward2022], and there may be considerable genetic redundancy [@yeaman2015; @barghi2020], leading to a scenario that is quite different from the one assumed in this paper.
 The extent of reproductive isolation that can be maintained when these aspects of polygenic adaptation become important remains unclear and likely requires different approaches.